Paulmait/naturinex-app/FREE_TIER_IMPLEMENTATION.md

 ## 🎯 Overview

-Successfully implemented **free tier access** that allows users to start using MediScan immediately without requiring sign-up.
+Successfully implemented **free tier access** that allows users to start using Naturinex immediately without requiring sign-up.
 This removes the friction of account creation and provides instant value to users.

 ## 🆓 Free Tier Features